-Isothermal Titration Calorimetry (ITC) is a technique used in quantitative studies of a wide variety of biomolecular interactions.
+Isothermal Titration Calorimetry (ITC) is a label-free quantification technique used in studies of a wide variety of biomolecular interactions.
 It works by directly measuring the heat that is either released or absorbed during a biomolecular binding event.

 ITC is the only technique that can simultaneously determine all binding parameters in a single experiment.
 Requiring no modification of binding partners, either with fluorescent tags or through immobilization, ITC measures the affinity of binding partners in their native states.